5 Minute Vegan Hot Chocolate

 - Stir in the vanilla and a tiny pinch of salt.
 Taste for sweetness; add 2 more tablespoons for a sweeter drink (my kids prefer it sweeter, while I like it less sweet).

-- Pour into mugs and top with coconut whip or vegan marshmallows, if desired.
+- Pour into mugs and top with coconut whip, aquafaba whip or vegan marshmallows, if desired.
 Enjoy!

 - I prefer almond milk for this recipe, but any non-dairy milk will work: soy, coconut or cashew are all good choices.
 Just use unsweetened and unflavored or it will make your hot chocolate too sweet!

 - Use organic sugar to ensure vegan.
-May also use pure maple syrup.
+May also use pure maple syrup or another sweetener, if desired.

 - Chocolate chips or a chopped up dark chocolate bar will work for this recipe.
 Just read the ingredients to ensure there's no milk.
 You can also use various flavored vegan chocolate bars, such as peppermint dark chocolate, hazelnut, etc. for variation.
 My favorite brand is Theo.
 To make the hot chocolate less rich, simply add less chocolate.